particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 ### Other Features

-The mesh devices do not support DAC or CAN, so those classic devices using those features won't work with the classic adapter.
+The Gen 3 devices do not support DAC or CAN, so those classic devices using those features won't work with the classic adapter.

 ## Debugger

 <div align=center><img src="/assets/images/accessories/debugger.png" ></div>

 The Particle Debugger gives you the power of professional debugging at a fraction of the cost.
-Using this accessory, you’ll be able to program Particle mesh-ready hardware over common interfaces like JTAG and SWD, using open source tools like GDB and openocd.
+Using this accessory, you’ll be able to program Particle Gen 3 hardware over common interfaces like JTAG and SWD, using open source tools like GDB and openocd.

 Supports the open source [CMSIS-DAP specification](https://os.mbed.com/handbook/DAPLink) and DAPLink firmware developed by ARM.
 On Mac, Linux, and Windows it requires no additional device drivers.